gto76/my-linux-setup/conf-files/bash/README.md

 Cool aliases
 ------------
-Output of most commands is send to pager if it cant fit on one page.
+Output of most commands is send to pager if it won't fit on one page.
 Values in square brackets are optional, three dots mean there can be more than one.

 #### General